econoalchemist/Foundation-Passport/10 Additional Features.md

 # Additional Features
 This sections covers a few additional features at a high level.
 This is meant more a reference material than step by step instructions.
+This is not an exhaustive list, just some useful highlights.

 ### Change the screen brightness
 Purpose: Helps save on battery life, easier to view the screen in low light environments.